Younes-Charfaoui/JavaFX-Bundle/README.md

 #### 1- Create Bundle Object

-In order to pass some parameters you need to create an object called `FXBundle`, this on object will be passed between the controllers, to create this object you have two options:
+To pass some parameters you need to create an object named `FXBundle`, this object will be transferred between the controllers, to create this object you have two options:

 ##### 1- The Builder Way:
-You can use the Builder Object of this FXBundle and then use this builder to
+You can use the Builder Object of this FXBundle and next use this builder to  populate this bundle with any parameters

 ````java
 // create new Builder instance.